The Difference Between Winter and Summer Tyres

 “A vehicle fitted with winter tyres will come to a standstill on a snow-covered road (from a speed of just 30mph) after 35 metres – with normal tyres the braking distance required is a further 8 metres (43 metres).
 That is another two car lengths.”

 As such, drivers are six times more likely to have an accident in winter months.
 Fitting the appropriate tyres greatly minimises this likelihood.

 WHY SWITCH BACK TO SUMMER TYRES WHEN THE WEATHER IMPROVES?

 Winter tyres are only required when the weather becomes cold, and the roads become wet/greasy for prolonged periods of time.
 In the right conditions, summer and all-season tyres provide better all-round performance in the warmer months.

 TYRE FITTING, OXFORDSHIRE

 For more information on Winter Tyres, please do not hesitate to get in touch with us today.
-We are happy to suggest the best tyres for the season and your specific vehicle and requirements.
+We are happy to suggest the best new car tyres for the season, taking into consideration your specific vehicle and requirements.